 1. Use our online booking system

-By using our online system to book a telephone advice session, you will be able to choose the time we call you back to talk about your situation.
-Because we have all the information you provide on the online form, your call will take up less time and will concentrate on the rental issue you are experiencing.
-Several timeslots each day are reserved for people who have little flexibility in their workday.
+When you book a telephone advice session with our online booking system, you will be able to choose a call back in the morning, between 9am – 12pm, or the afternoon, between 1pm – 5pm.
+Your call will take less time and will concentrate on the rental issue you are experiencing because we will already have all the information you provide on the online form.
+Some fixed time appointments are available each day, and these are reserved for people who have little flexibility in their workday.
 You can access our online booking system here.

 2. Call our advice line

 9221 0088 (Metropolitan) 1800 621 888 (Country Free Call)

 Our advice line operates Monday to Friday between 9:00am and 4:30pm.
 One of our team will take your information and ask you some questions about your situation and we will then provide you with advice on your tenancy problem.
 We are a state-wide service and we know that at times it can be difficult to get through on the advice line, so you may find it easier to use our online booking system.

 Please note: We do not provide email advice.

 If your situation is very urgent and you need immediate advice, we recommend you try our advice line, or alternatively you can contact your local tenant advocate.